 Now that we have set up the VPS server, we will transfer our website files and databases one by one from our shared hosting server.

-We will use wget command to download backup archives we have created in Step 1.
+We’ll be using the wget command to download backup archives that we have created in Step 1.

-- Connect to your VPS Server via SSH (See here in case you don’t know how to).
+- Connect to your VPS Server via SSH (See our SSH article if you don’t know how).

-- Now head back to Hostinger control panel -> Backups section and copy download link for the backup archive of your website files.
-You can do this by right clicking on the Download button and choosing Copy Link Address.
+- Head back to Hostinger hPanel -> Backups and copy the download link of your backup archives.
+You can right-click on the Download button and choose Copy link address.

-- Now navigate back to public_html created by Virtualmin:1cd ../../
+- After this is done, navigate back to public_html that Virtualmin created by typing:

 You should see something similar to this: